Excerpts from Syrian President Assad's speech

 CALL TO MOBILIZE

-"Syria will only exit this calamity by converting this energy into a total national mobilisation to save the country from the clutches of a crisis which has no precedent in this region."
+"Syria will only exit this calamity by converting this energy into a total national mobilization to save the country from the clutches of a crisis which has no precedent in this region."

 "Every citizen is responsible for doing what he can to offer something no matter how simple in his eyes, for the nation is for everyone and we all must defend it with all that we have."